-If the system was previously activated: The odometer/trip meter screen displays "AL oF" and the horn sounds twice, indicating that the system is now deactivated.
+If the system was previously activated: The horn sounds twice, indicating that the system is now deactivated.

-If the system was previously deactivated: The odometer/trip meter screen displays "AL on" and the horn sounds once, indicating that the system is now activated.
+If the system was previously deactivated: The horn sounds once, indicating that the system is now activated.

 You may have the above setting change done by your SUBARU dealer.